fedi-e2ee/public-key-directory-specification/Specification.md

 ### Assumptions

 1. The operating system's random number generator is secure.
 2. The hardware that our software is running on has not been tampered with to render its operation insecure.
 3. The elliptic curve discrete logarithm problem is computationally hard.
 4. The SHA-2 family of hash functions (SHA-256, SHA-384, SHA-512) are secure.
 5. HMAC, used with a SHA-2 family hash function, offers PRF security congruent to the size of the hash function.
 6. AES is a secure block cipher (which can be modeled as a secure permutation) that offers a security level congruent to the length of its key.
 7. EdDSA, as defined over the Edwards25519 curve, provides secure existential forgery under chosen message attack (SUF-CMA) security, at a security level in excess of 120 bits.
 8. Argon2id is a secure, memory-hard password-based key derivation function.
 9. HKDF with HMAC and a SHA-2 family hash function, with a static salt and variable info parameters, provides KDF security (which is a stronger notion than PRF security that makes no assumptions about the distribution of IKM bits).
+10. [HPKE (RFC 9180)](https://datatracker.ietf.org/doc/rfc9180/)--when instantiated as DHKEM with ECDH over Curve25519 (X25519, [RFC 7748](https://datatracker.ietf.org/doc/rfc7748/)), HKDF-SHA256, and ChaCha20Poly1305--provides
+    IND-CCA2 security against adversaries not in possession of the X25519 secret key.

 ### Assets